“I am tired of being scared of him.”

 Celia: “Hey it’s me just wanna know where you disappeared to.
 Call me.
 Love you.”

 She hangs up.
 Guns it.
 The streets fly past.
 She’s at Em’s place before she knows it, though it still feels like it has taken too long.
 There’s a very real sense of dread coiling in her gut right now.
-She fumbles with the keys until she finds the right one and lets herself in, tearing through the house to find her purse.
+She fumbles with the keys until she finds the right one and lets herself in.
+She tears through the house to find her purse.
 The gun.
 Both guns, really, since she didn’t trust anyone enough to keep hers at the JL dorms.

 She searches Em’s bathroom for a painkiller, too, because her arm is throbbing and she is not going to go into this in pain.
 Whatever this is.